 The anagram of the name from its cipher– birds light across the silhouetted sky.
 The birds and not the sky.
 Your body leaves a trace in the valley of snow.
 The trace and not the body. — Jacqueline Winter Thomas, from “One Year of Winter,” Mid-American Review Volume: 39.2 | Year: 2019

 strange isn’t it how every day brings us to a place we’ve never been, strange isn’t it, my nearly perfect one, how passionate we once were, almost, I would say, like bread and cheese which cannot bear to part and thus go down the dark throat together.
 And now it seems we have nothing other… Continue reading William Kistler

-All I have never been troubles the night. — Phyllis Hoge Thompson, “Do Not Tell Me That in Another Life You Will Leave Notes for Me Everywhere So That Next Time We Can Find Each Other,” The Hudson Review.
-Spring 2007.
+All I have never been troubles the night. — Phyllis Hoge Thompson, from “Do Not Tell Me That in Another Life You Will Leave Notes for Me Everywhere So That Next Time We Can Find Each Other,” The Hudson Review (Spring 2007).

 the forecast kisses my cheeks with upheaval, says here it comes and I feel a little tingly, sky darkening to slate, then brightening to white the thrill of undoing and hurdle pouring over our windows cans of soup and wax beans just roll off the shelf and then it starts—the slow … Continue reading Dawn Lonsinger